-Students studying abroad on Fredonia programs are automatically enrolled in SUNY HTH Health Insurance, which provides health and medical evacuation/repatriation insurance.
-HTH insurance is included in the cost of Fredonia study abroad program fees and students will be automatically enrolled prior to their time abroad.
-Students are able to use HTH for doctor visits, counseling sessions, tests, and prescription medications abroad-- in some cases, students will need to pay out of pocket but can file a claim with HTH if they keep receipts from any medical treatment.
-HTH provides an online portal system to all enrolled participants, which allows students to easily search for doctors or specialists within the HTH network and to file claims online.
+Students studying abroad on Fredonia programs are automatically enrolled in UHC insurance which provides health and medical evacuation/repatriation insurance.
+UHC insurance is included in the cost of Fredonia study abroad program fees and students will be automatically enrolled prior to their time abroad.
+Students are able to use this insurance for doctor visits, counseling sessions, tests, and prescription medications abroad-- in some cases, students will need to pay out of pocket but can file a claim with UHC if they keep receipts from any medical treatment.
+UHC provides an online portal system and an app to all enrolled participants, which allows students to easily search for doctors or specialists within the insurance network and to file claims online.

 - Please note: Neither the State of New York, through its agents, nor the State University of New York through its agents and employees, is responsible in any manner whatsoever for the payment of any claim for health-related services provided to individuals covered under this insurance policy.
 The State of New York and State University of New York are not responsible for obligations incurred by individuals who are not covered by this insurance policy.
 All individuals participating in the University’s health insurance programs described herein are responsible for reviewing all descriptions of the scope and level of coverage offered by this policy.
 Such participants will be solely responsible for obtaining additional coverage not provided under this program if such is deemed necessary by the participant.